littlebunch/fdc-api/README.md

 /model -- go types representing the data models

 # Quick word about datastores
-I've done versions of this API in MySQL, Elasticsearch and Mongo but settled on Couchbase because of [N1QL](https://www.couchbase.com/products/n1ql) and the built-in [full text search](https://docs.couchbase.com/server/6.0/fts/full-text-intro.html) engine.
+I've done versions of this API in MySQL, Elasticsearch, CouchDB and Mongo but settled on Couchbase because of [N1QL](https://www.couchbase.com/products/n1ql) and the built-in [full text search](https://docs.couchbase.com/server/6.0/fts/full-text-intro.html) engine.
 I've heard it scales pretty good as well. :) It's also possible without a great deal of effort to implement a MongoDb, ElasticSearch or relational datastore by implementing the ds/DataSource interface for your preferred platform.

 # Building
 The steps below outline how to go about building and running the applications using Couchbase.
 Additional endpoint documentation is provided by a swagger.yaml and a compiled apiDoc.html in the [api/dist](https://github.com/littlebunch/FoodDataCentral-api/tree/master/api/dist) path.
 A docker image for the web server is also available and described below.